Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 Securing access to your site is one thing, but securing access to the source of your site is equally important.

 In this article I will walk you through setting up a Linux Web App with secure, network-isolated access to the container registry.

-The scenario is intentionally kept simple to focus on the architecture and configuration; but with a practical purpose I find it more easy to relate to.
-The backend services can be extended with the many other services supporting Private Endpoint like Azure SQL, Cosmos DB, App Configuration, and even another App Service Web Apps or Functions by following the same pattern.
+The scenario is intentionally kept simple to focus on the architecture and configuration.

 ![ACR pull over private endpoint]({{site.baseurl}}/media/2021/07/linux-container-acr-pe.png){: .align-center}